 The Mosin Nagant is one of the most popular rifles in the United States, not only is the rifle itself cheap, but the ammo is dirt cheap and easy to find.
 The Mosin Nagant is a very basic rifle, kind of what you’d expect from a rifle designed in the late 1800s and mass produced like no other.
 While some Mosin Nagants are rare and historically significant, these are few and far between compared to the standard 91/30 Mosin Nagants.
 The need to customize, and to improve is one many Mosin owners feel.

 The stock itself doesn’t require any permanent modifications to the rifle.
-You simply unmount your receiver, action and barrel from its wood stock and drop it in the Archangel stock.
+You simply unmount your receiver, action, and barrel from its wood stock and drop it in the Archangel stock.
 This can be done with a screwdriver and that’s about it.
-It is a very simple install and it can’t be beat.
+It is a very simple install and it can’t be beaten.